zbray/notes/Notes/Ruby/Ruby.md

 Every object can be modified

-This gives developers the flexibility to extend or modify the behaivor of the underlying language
+This gives developers the flexibility to extend or modify the behavior of the underlying language

 Developer ecosystem is large and mature, developers share code with Ruby Gems Package Manager.
 A program is organized into a self-contained format called a gem.

-### Coding
+## Coding

 to declare a local variable give it a name followed by a value

 `hello = "hi mom"`

 There is no variable keyword but you can define constants in all caps

 `HELLO = "hi mom"`